 Compare the Honda Accord LX and EX at Walla Walla Valley Honda!

 While both the 2018 Honda Accord LX and EX offer powerful performance, solid efficiency, and ample cargo room, each vehicle still offers its own unique strengths.
 For those looking for a more affordable option, the LX may be the right choice.
 If you are interested in additional luxury and convenience features, however, the EX is a good option.
+Still wondering if a Honda sedan is for you?
+Feel free to see how the Accord stands up to another leading competitor, the Ford Fusion.
 Contact us to schedule a test drive and compare the LX vs. EX in person at Walla Walla Valley Honda today!
 We are a short drive from Tri-Cities and Kennewick.
 If you’d like to continue your Honda sedan research prior to your visit, learn how the more compact Honda Civic LX compares to the EX.

 New Honda Accord Specials